LOCATION AND DESCRIPTION

 FISH AND WILDLIFE

 White-tailed deer, squirrels, cottontail rabbits, wild turkey, waterfowl, and ruffed grouse are the primary species of interest.
 Furbearers including beaver, muskrat, raccoon, opossum, and skunk are present in good numbers.
 A rich variety of songbirds are present in association with the unique combination of habitat types.
 Many ponds were created during mining operations on the area.
-Where water quality allows, at least 42 ponds have been stocked with bass, bluegills, redear sunfish, and channel catfish.
+At least 42 ponds have been stocked with bass, bluegills, redear sunfish, and channel catfish where water quality allows.

 HUNTING, TRAPPING, AND FISHING